Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 We looked at some ways to reason about the size of fish states and how to influence the way snapshots are persisted.

-If you assume you'll be running into the `128MB` snapshot size limitation, your first impulse should be to validate whether this is really required.
+If you assume you'll be running into the `128MB` snapshot size limitation, your first impulse should be to validate whether this _really_ is required.
 Check whether it is possible to segment and/or clean up state as part of its segmentation.
 Besides the size limitation, carrying around a lot of large state snapshots can have a negative impact on the system's performance.
 Also verify that, if you're pushing state to an external system, that it is not unavailable for longer periods of time.
 In case this does not mitigate the issue, you can use the compression wrapper to compress it.

 You can use the code above to create similar scenarios using your own data to validate it.
 Also, do not hesitate to get in touch.
 We're always curious to learn how you're using Actyx, what works for you and where your pain points are.

 ---
 Credits: pufferfish photo by [Brian Yurasits](https://unsplash.com/@brian_yuri?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)